gkemmey/gray_matter/_posts/2017-01-19-how-to-use-react-with-rails.md

 ### First Things First; What Not to Do

 A simple search for "react + rails" will turn up the [react-rails](https://github.com/reactjs/react-rails) gem immediately.
-It's a first party gem you can drop into your rails app and get going immediately.
+It's a first party gem you can drop into your rails app and get going quickly.
 It does a couple things:

 1. It vendors React and a custom React UJS library for use with the Rails asset pipeline.